giorgospetropoulos/CSD-chat-bot/README.md

 # Components
 ## DatabaseHelper Class
 The DatabaseHelper class is a class for handling the system's database.
-It contains three lists: one User list, one Course list and one PostgraduateCourselist.
+It contains three lists: one User list, one Course list and one PostgraduateCourse list.

     - ArrayList<User> userList: The database's users list
     - ArrayList<Course> courseList: The database's undergraduate courses list